squareballdigital/sample-auth0-now/README.md

 # sample-auth0-now
-Sample M2M Authorization demonstration using Auth0 and Zeit Now to deploy a serverless node function.
+Sample M2M Authorization demonstration using Auth0 and Zeit Now to deploy a serverless node function secured with JWT and using Auth0 for auth management.
-The secured endpoint can be found in `functions/authorize.js`
+The secured endpoint code can be found in `functions/authorize.js`

 ## Demo Instructions